Skip to main content

 The hyperlink indicates that the regulatory action is available on FINRA Disciplinary Actions Online.
 This database provides FINRA disciplinary actions that were issued during 2005 or later, and are eligible for publication pursuant to FINRA Rule 8313 (Release of Disciplinary Complaints, Decisions and Other Information).
 The database also includes opinions issued by the SEC and federal appellate courts that relate to FINRA disciplinary actions that have been appealed.
 To access the disciplinary action and any associated opinion, click on the hyperlinked docket/case number in the BrokerCheck report and accept the terms and conditions for FINRA Disciplinary Actions Online.

-19. How can I tell if a broker has not paid an arbitration award?
+19. How can I tell if an investment professional has not paid an arbitration award?

 FINRA maintains this page with a list of firms and individuals responsible for unpaid arbitration awards.
 The list includes firms and individuals whose FINRA registration has been terminated, suspended, canceled or revoked, or who have been expelled from FINRA.
 These firms and individuals are no longer FINRA members or associated with a FINRA member, although they may be operating in another area of the financial services industry where FINRA registration is not required.
 The list also shows those firms and individuals with unpaid customer arbitration awards where bankruptcy is a defense to the non-payment.
 These firms or individuals may be active in the brokerage industry, notwithstanding the unpaid award, due to the bankruptcy defense.
 Information is also available in the BrokerCheck detailed report for firms and individuals with unpaid awards.